 The first poem, "I live my life in widening rings," is alone worthy of years of contemplation (see my next review for more on this one).
 And I never cease to find inspiration and solace in "For the Sake of a Single Poem." .
 And the great Duino Elegies, I have nearly memorized from so many re-readings.
 I consider "Ahead of All Parting" one of the most cherished books that I own.

 The Book of Hours: Prayers to a Lowly God

-Nice to have a new, complete translation however...why not give a more careful (more direct) translation of this great work?
-This version is certainly a much better reading than the disastrous attempt by Anita Barrows.
-But why rewrite and interpret what is clear.
+Nice to have a new, complete translation however...
+I prefer a more careful (more direct) translation of this great work.
+Why rewrite and interpret what is clear.
 Some examples from the first page: the beautiful passage,